JaredTan/Woven/README.md

 ### Express.js
 [express](http://expressjs.com/)

 + The Express.js framework provides specific routes for data retrieved from HTTP requests.

 + Acts as the rails for Node.js.

 + Express parses request URL, headers and parameters via Regex.
 On the response side, it has, as expected, all functionality required by web applications.
-This includes setting response codes, setting cookies, sending custom headers etc. Further, you can write Express middleware, custom pieces of code that can be inserted in any request / response processing path to achieve common functionality such as logging, authentication etc.
+This includes setting response codes and setting cookies.

 ### React Native
 [react native](https://github.com/facebook/react-native)